 Who Should Say It?

-Can we please get over this ridiculous conception that the guy (in a heterosexual relationship) should be the one to say it first?
+Can we please get over this ridiculous idea that the guy (in a heterosexual relationship) should be the first person to say “I love you”?

 For some reason, a lot of people still seem to hang onto the idea that women should be passive and men should be pursuing them, calling all the shots.

 The woman should wait around until the man decides to ask her for her number, ask her out and then profess his love at some point down the line.
 Miss Passivity should then flutter her eyelashes bashfully, whisper “I love you too,” and then start waiting around for him to produce a diamond ring, when he decides he’s ready.